 Base Recurring Appointment and Recurrence Pattern

-Every series of recurring appointment is specified by its base appointment (Pattern), returned by the Appointment.RecurrencePattern property of all other appointments in the series.
+Every series of recurring appointment is specified by its base appointment (Pattern) which is returned by the Appointment.RecurrencePattern property of all other appointments in the series.
 The Pattern appointment contains information about a recurrence.
 Actually, it sets the start date and time of the recurrence series and specifies a rule according to which a series is repeated.
 This recurrence rule is accessed via the pattern's Appointment.RecurrenceInfo property.

 A series of recurring appointments can be either definitive or infinitive.
 This is the main reason why the Occurrence appointments are not stored in any collection, to avoid stack overflow for infinitive recurring series.

 There are different types of recurrence patterns which can be used to specify the rule for recurring series.
-The following table describes what properties of the RecurrenceInfo are used for different recurrence patterns.
+The following table describes what properties of the RecurrenceInfo is used for different recurrence patterns.

 Recurrence Pattern Exceptions

-As stated above, for all the recurring series, only the Pattern appointment is stored in the ASPxSchedulerStorage.Appointments collection.
-Others (Occurrence) are generated at runtime, to avoid excessive use of system memory.
+As stated above, from all the recurring series only the Pattern appointment is stored in the SchedulerDataStorage.Appointments collection.
+Others (Occurrence) are usually generated at runtime, to avoid excessive use of system memory.

 However, every Pattern appointment contains a collection of exceptions.
 Exceptions are the Occurrence appointments which have either been changed or deleted, and so no longer meet the common recurrence rule specified by the pattern appointment.

 A collection of exceptions for a particular recurrence pattern is returned via the pattern's Appointment.GetExceptions method.
 This collection contains both appointments of the AppointmentType.ChangedOccurrence and AppointmentType.DeletedOccurrence types.
-If an appointment is contained in this collection, then the corresponding Occurrence appointment, which otherwise would be generated according to the recurrence rule, is not produced at all.
-Changed and Deleted occurrences substitute for the normal occurrences of the pattern.
+Note that if an appointment is contained in this collection, then the corresponding Occurrence appointment will not be generated in this case.